 Would you give a migrant your bed?

-Belgians are opening their homes to migrants on their way to the UK, giving them a bed for the night.
-But not everyone thinks that giving shelter to people planning to cross the channel illegally is a good idea.
+Belgians are opening their homes to migrants on their way to the UK.

 -